NikolasMarkou/blind_image_denoising/README.md

 # Blind Image Denoising

-The idea is that denoising is a task orthogonal to most medium/high level computer vision tasks and should performed always by a fast, independently trained, bias free network.
+The idea is that denoising is a task orthogonal to most medium/high level computer vision tasks and should always be performed by a fast, independently trained, bias free network.
+This would enable our medium/high level vision networks to focus on their main task.

 ## Target
 My target is to create a series of: